About recurring investments and orders | Robinhood

 How do recurring investments work with instant deposits?

-Instant deposits is money that Robinhood gives you access to so you can invest while your bank transfers are being processed.
+Instant Deposits is money that Robinhood gives you access to so you can invest while your bank transfers are being processed.
 Every account has an instant deposit limit.
 To find yours, go to AccountInvestingInstant Deposits Health.

 If you fund your recurring investment with a bank account, some of your instant deposits will be used to place the order while the money from your bank is on the move.
 For example, a $50 recurring investment funded with a bank account will use up $50 of your instant deposits limit.